proofit404/dependencies/docs/why.md

 ```

-At first look this class is even better solution.
+At first glance, this class is a better solution than before.
 Indeed, this code has
-few pros.
+several advantages.

 1. **At first glance high level methods even more readable.** There
    are no nosy arguments or variables.
 Only nice named methods.
-2. **Simple code reuse.** With inheritance we can simply override any
+2. **Simple code reuse.** With inheritance, we can override any
    method on any layer of abstraction in the system.
 We can add any
    number of methods or attributes is the child classes.
 Looks like it
-   is very reasonable approach.
+   is a very reasonable approach.

-But this code has much more hidden cons at more precise analysis.
+But this code hides quite a few problems underneath the false premise of understandability
+and cleanness.

 1. **God object.** One class contains methods related to every single
    layer of abstraction in the system.
 It's hard to manage two hundred
-   methods in the same class.
-One will process HTTP request, another
+   methods in the same class: one will process HTTP request, another
-   one will send email, another one will write to the database.
+   one will send email, and yet another one will write to the database.
 It's
    hard to figure out what _exactly_ this class does.
-2. **Bad state management.** During life time of the instance
+2. **Bad state management.** During the life time of a class instance
    different methods change state of the class.
 When you read short
-   method somewhere inside email sender logic you have no idea _from
+   method somewhere inside email sender logic, you have no idea _from
-   where_ attributes came from and _when exactly_ they were set.
+   where_ attribute values came from and _when exactly_ they were set.
 Hello
    `print` statements to understand the code...

 Let's reduce amount of logic in the class (responsibility of the class).